Submitting information

 The InterPlanetary File System (IPFS) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.

 Because it's not your personal wallet.
-When you have ADA on a exchange platform, it's centralized in a pool.
-Only when you withdraw it to a personal wallet you will be the real owner of your ADA.
+When you have ADA on an exchange platform, it's centralized in a pool.
+Only when you withdraw it to a personal wallet will you be the real owner of your ADA.

 What is the purpose of having a native token?